-Battery drains with heavy usage while charging (under specific circumstances) – You may notice, depending on your workload, that the Pinebook Pro battery will drain slowly or not charge even with the AC adapter connected.
+Battery drains with heavy usage while charging (under specific circumstances).
+Depending on your workload, you may notice that the Pinebook Pro battery will drain slowly or not charge even with the AC adapter connected.
 I attempted to address this by switching to a charging adapter with more amperage.
-The OnePlus 6T charger pushes 5v and up to 4A can be pulled from it.
-I thought the 1A increase would help to prevent slow discharge of the battery while under heavy CPU usage, 100% screen brightness and a battery operated wireless mouse.
+The OnePlus 6T charger pushes 5v, and up to 4A can be pulled from it.
+I thought the 1A increase would help reduce the battery’s discharge while under heavy CPU usage, 100% screen brightness, and a battery-operated wireless mouse.
 That was not the case, which means that the laptop itself is set to only pull only a specific max-amount of amps for charging and the Pinebook Pro charger already meets that max.
 Therefore, changing charging adapters won’t make much of a difference, if any.
 There are a couple of forum posts with users having similar issues under differing circumstances.

-Update! – This morning I’m able to charge while using the laptop.
-My setup is 50% screen brightness, w/ wireless mouse, ZRAM and Interactive CPU governor.
+Update! – This morning, I’m able to charge while using the laptop.
+My setup is 50% screen brightness, w/ wireless mouse, ZRAM, and Interactive CPU governor.
 Using Chrome with about 20 tabs open and terminal apps.
-Performance is great, no slowdowns.
+Performance is great, with no slowdowns.
 Will try 100% brightness tomorrow to see if the issue returns.

 Supports ARM only (no AMD64 support) – ARM architecture based is not entirely a bad thing.
-In 2013, 10 billion were produced and today ARM-based chips are found in around 80% to 90% of the worlds smartphones.
-However, there are important desktop apps which currently do not support arm64 or armhf.
-This includes Skype, Dropbox, Termius and others.
-This means finding alternative workarounds in order to continue using these services.
+In 2013, 10 billion were produced, and today ARM-based chips are found in around 80% to 90% of the world’s smartphones.
+However, there are important desktop apps that currently do not support arm64 or armhf.
+This includes Skype, Dropbox, Termius, and others.
+This means finding alternative workarounds to continue using these services.
 I’ve listed as many of these application workarounds below as I could find.
-Installing Android would allow access to Google play and not only solve the issue, but also make available millions of additional apps.
-However, I love me some Debian!
+Installing Android would allow access to Google play and solve the issue and make available millions of additional apps.

-Performance, or lack there of – Due to the combination of low-end performing hardware, namely CPU, storage and only 4GB of RAM, you will probably be looking for ways speed up things a bit or ways to avoid performance degradation when opening more than a few apps.
+Performance, or lack thereof – Due to the combination of low-end performing hardware, namely CPU, storage, and only 4GB of RAM, you will probably be looking for ways to speed up things a bit or ways to avoid performance degradation when opening more than a few apps.
 If you are a tab-hungry web surfer, Chrome and Firefox will be your worse enemy.
 That said, the Pinebook Pro specs are public, we know what we are buying.
 This is NOT a case of the Pinebook Pro performing poorly.
 Quite the opposite!
 This laptop actually out-performs it’s spec sheet.
-However, based on your usage, the low end specs will be noticeable and something you will have to manage in order to achieve the best possible experience.
+However, based on your usage, the low-end specs will be noticeable and something you will have to manage to achieve the best possible experience.

 Pinebook Pro First boot setup and tips

 Set CPU Governor to Interactive – I strongly recommend using Interactive Governor.
 Much like the OnDemand governor, the Interactive governor also dynamically scales CPU clock speed in response to workload.
 However, the Interactive governor is noticeably more responsive than OnDemand because it scales faster to the maximum frequency.
-The caveat being, due to the fact that Interactive governor is permitted to spend more time at maximum frequency than OnDemand (and get there faster), the battery-saving benefits of OnDemand are effectively negated.
+The caveat being, the ‘Interactive’ governor is permitted to spend more time at a maximum frequency than OnDemand (and get there faster).
+The battery-saving benefits of OnDemand are effectively negated.

-The Interactive governor almost always offers superior CPU performance compared to OnDemand, while using less battery/power compared to Performance governor.
+The Interactive governor almost always offers superior CPU performance compared to OnDemand, while using less battery/power than the ‘Performance’ governor.
 When battery life becomes an issue, I run the Conservative governor.
-When battery falls below 20%, I switch to the Powersave governor.
+When the battery falls below 20%, I switch to the Powersave governor.
 Due to the low performance of Powersave, when the battery is low, it’s ultimately best to find a power source.
-I will continue to tweak, test and read forums, etc. for additional ways to improve performance.
-As of this morning, I’ve yet to see any slowdowns, or any swap bottlenecks thanks to ZRAM and the battery is still at 100% for the past few hours charged.
+I will continue to tweak, test, and read forums, etc. for additional ways to improve performance.
+As of this morning, I’ve yet to see any slowdowns or any swap bottlenecks thanks to ZRAM, and the battery is still at 100% for the past few hours charged.
 Loving it!

 To set to the CPU governor to default to Interactive instead of OnDemand on boot-up, I did the following: